greenbone/docs/src/22.4/kali/installation.md

 #### Starting And Stopping Greenbone CE

-The following commands can be used to start and stop Greenbone CE and all its required services:
+The following commands can be used to start and stop Greenbone Community Edition and all its required services:

 ```{code-block}
 :caption: Start all Greenbone CE services